Cykyrios/GodotInSim/website/docs/guides/getting_started/text_handling.md

 All of these support automatic message splitting (sending multiple messages if your message doesn't fit in a single packet).

-You can also use functions from the [LFSText](/class_ref/LFSText.mdx) class to manually convert text, strip colors, convert colors between LFS/BBCode/ANSI for display in Godot's :godot[RichTextLabel], web pages, or even terminals.
+You can also use functions from the :class_ref[LFSText] class to manually convert text, strip colors, convert colors between LFS/BBCode/ANSI for display in Godot's :godot[RichTextLabel], web pages, or even terminals.
 The [get_display_string](/class_ref/LFSText.mdx#method_get_display_string) function converts colors (to BBCode by default) and removes duplicate circumflex characters, so it can be displayed as it would appear in LFS.